InvaHealth/InvaHealthDDdescriptors/README.md

 # **urbanArea**

-Assessment of the geographical area where the cost occurred as being strictly urban if the cost occurred in an urban area only; other if the cost occurred in a non-urban area or in a large area where urban and non-urban areas cannot be distinguished; both if the study compares the cost between urban and non-urban areas (i.e. urban vs. suburban, or suburban vs. non-urban; the comparison must be explicit) or presents the cost across contrasted areas regarding their level of urbanization (e.g., urbanisation gradient).
-We consider the urban nature of study sites purely based on an 'habitat' perspective (i.e., city <em>versus</em> rural areas) rather than a demographic one (e.g., population size or human density).
+Assessment of the geographical area where the cost occurred:
+- <strong>urban</strong>: strictly urban if the cost occurred in an urban area only;
+- <strong>other</strong>: if the cost occurred in a non-urban area or in a large area where urban and non-urban areas cannot be distinguished;
+- <strong>both</strong>: if the study compares the cost between urban and non-urban areas (i.e., urban <em>versus</em> suburban, or suburban <em>versus</em> non-urban; the comparison must be explicit);
+or presents the cost across contrasted areas regarding their degree of urbanisation (e.g., urbanisation gradient).

+The urban nature of study sites is founded purely from a 'habitat' perspective (i.e., city <em>versus</em> rural areas) rather than a demographic one (e.g., population size or human density).

 # **Island**

-Assessment of the geographical area where the cost occurred as an island (Y) or not (N); NA is used when the cost information is not clearly provided, unknown, or comprises both island and mainland together.
+Assessment of the geographical area where the cost occurred as an island (<strong>yes</strong>) or not (<strong>no</strong>); use <strong>NA</strong> when the cost information is not clearly provided, unknown, or comprises both island and mainland.

 # **TDWG1**